jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

      PCIe 4.0              15 GT/s           1.97 GB/s  7.88 GB/s    15.6 GB/s     31.5 GB/s
      PCIe 5.0              25 GT/s           3.94 GB/s  15.76 GB/s   124.8 GB/s    63.8 GB/s

-![*M.2 NVMe SSD Drive[^ch11f145]*](images/Chapter-11/ssd/640px-Samsung_980_PRO_PCIe_4.0_NVMe_SSD_1TB-top_PNr°0915.jpg "Samsung NVMe SSD Drive")

 #### The RAM Future That Wouldn't be

 Intel had an idea that the future of disk was something of a hybrid between ram and solid state/flash memory.
 Intel launched a trademarked platform called [Optane](https://www.howtogeek.com/317294/what-is-intel-optane-memory/ "Intel Optane").
 The target is cloud based servers running OS Containers and Virtualized platforms.
 The idea is to increase the speed of disk to the point that is is close to or equal in speed to RAM (Non-volitile memory), thereby eliminating potential memory bottlenecks.
 Optane was a technology that was before its time, as Intel [shutdown the Optane division in 2021](https://www.pcworld.com/article/3604093/intel-quietly-kills-its-face-melting-optane-desktop-ssds.html "webpage Intel Optane closure article").

 ### Network Harddrives

 With the advent of fast and reliable network we can have our disks separated from our compute.
-Note that NFS and iSCSI are local network protocols -- they won't work over the internet but will on a single network location (your home office and university for instance).
+Note that NFS and iSCSI are local network protocols -- they won't work over the internet but will on a local network location (your home office and university for instance).

 ### Network File System - NFS